Logistic Center for the Distribution and Transportation of Oil Products

 Submission: February, 2019

-On January 17, 2019, the President of Mexico, Andrés Manuel López Obrador, passed an executive order whereby he proposed the creation of the “Logistic Center for the Distribution and Transportation of Petroleum Products” (the “Center”), as a decentralized administrative entity separate from the Ministry of Energy, with technical, operational and management autonomy.
+The President of Mexico, Andrés Manuel López Obrador, has passed an executive order whereby he proposed the creation of the “Logistic Center for the Distribution and Transportation of Petroleum Products” (the “Center”), as a decentralized administrative entity separate from the Ministry of Energy, with technical, operational and management autonomy.

 The main purpose of the Center would be the establishment, implementation and execution of strategies as well as actions to carry out diverse activities related to the: (i) distribution; (ii) transportation; and (iii) storage of oil products, as well as other related services, in order to ensure and supervise their supply.